Dec 03, 24 07:52 PM

 Each of these custom made swords is produced to order from forging the

-for quality and shipped out in a no-frills form fitting polystyrene protective
+forge in China in a no-frills form fitting polystyrene protective

 box (with no margin to speak of, we did not want to waste money on a fancy box - we just wanted to get the sword to the end customer without it being damaged in transit).